curtcox/Viewer/README.md

 After changing the configuration or dependencies re‑run `./doctor` to ensure your setup is healthy.
 Use `Ctrl+C` to stop the development server started with `./run`.

 Run `pytest` (or the `./test` wrapper) before opening a pull request so you catch regressions locally.
-The test runner will execute every `test_*.py` module in the repository.
+Integration scenarios live under `tests/integration` and are skipped by default; run `python run_integration_tests.py` when you need to validate end-to-end behaviour.

 ### Observability